-Where Sensitive Personal Data is relevant to the Profiling, such as medical history for life insurance or past motoring convictions for motor insurance, your Sensitive Personal Data may also be used in the models.
+Where Sensitive Personal Data or criminal convictions is relevant to the Profiling, such as medical history for life insurance or past motoring convictions for motor insurance, your Sensitive Personal Data may also be used in the models.

 We will retain your personal data for as long as is reasonably necessary for the purposes listed in Section 4 of this Policy.
 In some circumstances we may retain your personal data for longer periods of time, for instance where we are required to do so in accordance with legal, regulator, tax or accounting requirements.

 For example, if you are a holder of an accident and health insurance, your Personal Data will typically be retained for 10 years after the cancellation or termination of the policy, unless an exception applies.

 If you are the first claimant on an insurance policy covering property damage, your Personal Data in the claim file will typically be retained for the duration of the policy and for 10 years following the settlement of the claim, termination or cancellation of the policy, whichever is longer, unless an exception applies.